SakethreddyPatla/Digital-Marketing-Campaign/README.md

 - Clean, structured metrics (Conversions, Revenue, ROAS, CPA) can be directly fed into BI tools like Power BI or Looker.
 - Stakeholders get clear dashboards that support evidence-based decisions.

----

-## 🔹 Why This Matters
-Marketing leaders often struggle with incomplete or inconsistent data.
-This project demonstrates how **SQL transformations** can:
-- Turn messy inputs into actionable KPIs.
-- Provide a framework for **scalable campaign analysis**.
-- Support **business analyst and data analyst roles** by showcasing both technical skill and strategic thinking.